aflag/algochallenges/c1/README.md

 As any other healthy individual, you love gossip.
 However, you’ve recently realised that not all office gossip gets to you.
-You hadn’t been talking to Jeff since he shared embarrassing photos of you to everyone in the office.
+You hadn’t been talking to Ron since he shared embarrassing photos of you to everyone in the office.
 However, when you finally forgave him, you found out there was a whole world of gossip completely hidden from you!